 <cell width>;, <cell length>;given in whatever coordinates you prefer (but you must be consistent).
 All space marked as aisle must include these dimensions.

-D. If any space marked as aisle also includes one of these indicators, picking in forbidden in that direction (Left, Right, Up, or Down) from the cell.
+D(separated by commas).
+If any space marked as aisle also includes one of these indicators, picking in forbidden in that direction (Left, Right, Up, or Down) from the cell.
+Note: Each storage location should be pickable from only a single direction.

-END into another to indicate the common start and endpoints of all trips by order pickers.
+ENDinto another to indicate the common start and endpoints of all trips by order pickers.
 These must be different cells, but they can be adjacent.
+They should not include any of

 Open warehouse description.
 The program will display an image of the warehouse (or an error message if the warehouse description contains internal inconsistencies).